 - Add dry ingredients to wet ingredients, and dig in with your hands to form 1-2 inch balls.

-- Place water in the slow cooker, and arrange meatballs on top of each other if needed.
+- Arrange meatballs in the slow cooker on top of each other if needed.

-- Cook on high for 4.5-5 hours or on low for 8-10 hours.
+- Cover, and cook on high for 4.5-5 hours or on low for 6-8 hours.
 The longer you cook them, the more likely they are to fall apart, so watch carefully.

 Oven Directions: Preheat oven to 350 degrees.
 Place meatballs in a baking pan, and bake for 1/2 hour.

 The Verdict: I love making meatballs and not meatloaf, because way more of the fat is able to drain.
-Don’t be overwhelmed by the amount of fluid in the slow cooker.
-Just use tongs to remove.
+Don’t be overwhelmed by the amount of liquid in the slow cooker.
+Just use tongs to carefully remove.
 Enjoy!!